jonasnapoles/jonasnapoles/README.md

 ## I am Jonas, I am a student of information system and programming at citeforma, in Lisbon, Portugal.

-🌱 I’m currently learning Laravel and Vue
+🌱 I’m currently learning Laravel, Laradoc and Vue.js

 🔭 I’m currently working on Laravel Nova Package